pranaybhardwaj554/Color-Switch/README.md

 The tutorial how to link javaFX with IntelliJ-https://www.jetbrains.com/help/idea/javafx.html mail me on bhardwajpranay506@gmail.com -In case you have any query.

-Not a fancy ReadMe, to making it fun attaching some Game Screenshots.
+Not a fancy ReadMe, to making it fun attaching some Screenshots.

 1. Game Over Screen